Ginkgo and Phosphatidylserine: Can You Take Them Together?

 What happens when you take ginkgo with phosphatidylserine?

-Ginkgo biloba extract contains two main classes of active compounds: flavone glycosides (which act as antioxidants) and terpene lactones (ginkgolides and bilobalide, which improve cerebral microcirculation and modulate neurotransmission).
-These compounds individually have only modest oral bioavailability.
+1. Ginkgo carries two active classes.
+Standardized ginkgo biloba extract contains flavone glycosides (which act as antioxidants) and terpene lactones (ginkgolides and bilobalide, which support cerebral microcirculation and modulate neurotransmission).
+On their own, both classes are only modestly absorbed when taken by mouth.

 Why is this important?